Eating and exercise: 5 tips to maximize your workouts

 A healthy breakfast might include cereal and fruit.

-And remember, if you normally have coffee in the mornings, a cup before your workout is probably OK.
+And remember, if you usually have coffee in the morning, it's probably OK to have a cup before your workout.
 Also know that anytime you try a food or drink for the first time before a workout, you risk an upset stomach.

 2. Watch the portion size

 Be careful not to overdo it when it comes to how much you eat before exercise.
-The general guidelines suggest:
+General guidelines suggest:

 - Large meals.
 Eat these at least 3 to 4 hours before exercising.